SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 	package: 'CodeOfSpec20Book'
 ```

-`initializePresenters` creates the button and the indicator.
+The method `initializePresenters` creates the button and the indicator.
 The latter is a `SpRoassalPresenter`.
 We use a helper method to answer the shape that should be shown.

 ```
 OverlayLayoutExample >> initializePresenters